Also known as: Diabetic neuropathy, Diabetes - neuropathy or Diabetes - peripheral neuropathy

 - Erection problems or vaginal dryness

-- Getting a foot exam each time you see your health care provider
+- Getting a foot exam each time you see your provider

-- Wearing the right kind of socks and shoes (ask your health care provider about this)
+- Wearing the right kind of socks and shoes (ask your provider about this)

-About half of people with diabetes develop nerve damage.
+About one half of people with diabetes develop nerve damage.
 Symptoms often do not begin until many years after diabetes has been diagnosed.
-Some persons who have diabetes that develops slowly already have nerve damage when they are first diagnosed.
+Some people who have diabetes that develops slowly already have nerve damage when they are first diagnosed.

 Symptoms often develop slowly over many years.
 The types of symptoms you have depend on the nerves that are affected.